 Your choice depends on whether you need a dedicated waitlist tool or prefer an integrated reservation and waitlist system.
-Standalone apps cost less upfront but create workflow friction when managing both reservations and walk-ins separately.
+Standalone restaurant waitlist apps cost less upfront but create workflow friction when managing both reservations and walk-ins separately.

 Key takeaways